 Your old battery might be worth more than you think.
 Here are the main things that determine its scrap value:

 - Battery Type Matters Most: Lead-acid batteries are the most plentiful and most accepted at scrap yards.
-AGM and gel batteries may receive higher prices.
+AGM and gel batteries may fetch higher prices.

 - The Weight is Important: Heavier batteries will contain more metal.
 More lead = more money.

 - The Condition Still Matters: Some scrap yards may pay more if the casing isn’t damaged.
-They also may pay more if it still holds a charge.
+They may also pay more if the battery still holds a charge.

 - Lead Market Prices: The market price of lead greatly influences how much scrap dealers are willing to pay.
 When demand is high for recycled products, the prices will rise.

-- Your Area in Canada: Urban centers like Toronto or Vancouver typically have higher scrap offers than rural areas, as scrap dealers can more easily access the recycling depot.
+- Your Area in Canada: Urban centers like Toronto and Vancouver typically offer higher scrap prices than rural areas because recyclers have easier access to processing facilities.

 - Where You Sell It: Scrap payouts vary across scrap yards, auto repair shops, and recycling depots.
-Some dealers will even pick up to offer you a bonus.
+Some dealers may even offer free pickup or provide a bonus incentive.

 - Selling it in Bulk Will Get You More Per Unit: If you have 5 or more batteries, you may be able to negotiate a better price per unit.